Alignak-monitoring/alignak/doc/source/07_advanced/distributed.rst

   * hostdependencies
   * servicesdependencies

-Shinken looks at all these relations and creates a graph with it.
+Alignak looks at all these relations and creates a graph with it.
 A graph is a relation pack.
 This can be illustrated by the following picture :

 .. image:: /_static/images///official/images/pack-creation.png